Pet health market growth in China

 Zhihu is a Chinese Q&A platform launched in 2011, it is similar in the west to Quora and Yahoo answers.
-It has never stopped growing and evolving to suit their users.
-The platforms have developed many tools such as Zhihu Class which are kind of ted talk.
+It has never stopped growing and evolving to suit its users.
+The platforms have developed many tools such as Zhihu Class which are a kind of ted talk.

 To be present on Baidu Zhihu will allow you to answer questions about your field but also to educate your target audience about your brands/products in an undercover way.
 It is an excellent tool to increase your conversion rate and to increase brand awareness.